How to Prevent Sea Sickness while Fishing

 Don't focus on the waves or watch them too closely.
 Look at the horizon instead; this will help you avoid feeling sick.

-What are the Remedies if You do Feel Sea Sickness Onboard?
+What to take for seasickness?
+Remedies if You do Feel Sea Sickness Onboard

 Even though there is no definitive cure for seasickness, there are a few options that may help you combat nausea and manage the symptoms.